March 28th 2018

-How to stop accidental leaks and master the new smart pelvic floor exercises
+How to stop accidental urine leaks and master smart pelvic floor exercises

 “The first port of call for preventing leaks is to improve the function of your pelvic floor muscles.
 But if you think pelvic floor exercise is only about 'squeezing' when you’re waiting at the traffic lights or cleaning your teeth, or even stopping your pee mid-stream think again, Kegels (pelvic floor exercises) have moved on a lot!" says Michelle.

 DO make sure you are squeezing your pelvic floor muscles correctly